Bulletproof glass

 If you've ever caught a fast-moving baseball or cricket ball, you'll

-gradually so you reduce its energy very slowly.
+know the trick is to move your hand back and stop the ball gradually so you reduce its energy very slowly.
 That reduces the force

 on your hand so the catch hurts less.
-(Putting it more scientifically,
+Putting it more scientifically,

-if you change its momentum slowly, by bringing it to a halt gradually,
+So if you change its momentum slowly, by bringing it to a halt gradually,

 Photo: Normal glass offers little protection against bullets.